zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

 .. note::

-   Currently, fix *pimdb/langevin* only supports the "pimd" method, and fix *pimdb/nvt* only supports the "pimd" and "nmpimd" methods.
+   Currently, and fix *pimdb/nvt* only supports the "pimd" and "nmpimd" methods.
+   Fix *pimdb/langevin* only supports the "pimd" method, and the keyword *method* should not be used.
+   Trying to explicitly set a different method than "pimd" would raise an error.
+   Similarly, the keywords *ensemble* and *fmmode* should not be used, and would raise an error if set to values other than *nvt* and *normal*, respectively.
+   Trying to use the *scale* keywords, that is not supported for "pimd" method, would also raise an error.
+   Finally, trying to use any of the barostat-related keywords supported for *pimd/langevin* would raise errors.

 The isomorphism between the partition function of :math:`N` bosonic quantum particles and that of a system of classical ring polymers at inverse temperature :math:`\beta`